mthcht/awesome-lists/Lists/wineventlogs/EventIDs/Security-4662.md

 - Identify Unusual Activity on Trust Objects: Monitor operations on trust objects in Active Directory (AD).
 Trusts are crucial elements of AD infrastructure, enabling users in one domain to access resources in another.
 Detecting any unusual operations on trust objects can help you identify potential security threats.

+- Detect Failed Unauthorized Access (Access Denied):
+  - Filter for high-value targets like the AdminSDHolder object mentionned earlier, trust objects and other sensitive objects.
+  - Monitor for failed attempts to perform specific operations, such as Write Property or Control Access on these critical objects.
+  - Monitor for failed attempts to modify security descriptors, access control lists, or sensitive attributes within Active Directory objects.

 - Detecting Attempts to Gain Persistence: Unauthorized modifications to ACLs of Key Domain Objects might suggest attempts to maintain persistence in the environment.

 ### Some key domain objects to monitor: